Unveiling the Greatest Common Factor (GCF) of 12 and 3: A Deep Dive into Number Theory

 Extending the Concept: GCF of More Than Two Numbers

 The methods described above can be extended to find the GCF of more than two numbers.
-For the prime factorization method, you would find the prime factorization of each number and then identify the common prime factors and their lowest powers.
+In real terms, for the prime factorization method, you would find the prime factorization of each number and then identify the common prime factors and their lowest powers.
 For the Euclidean algorithm, you would find the GCF of two numbers, and then find the GCF of the result and the next number, and so on.

 -